udplabs/cic-app-template/README.md

    - `Allowed Web Origin`
    - `Allowed Origins (CORS)`
 2. Open the `config.js` file.
-3. If the `domain` and `client_id` are not already set, copy the appropriate values from the SPA app created in your tenant.
+3. If the `domain` and `clientId` are not already set, copy the appropriate values from the SPA app created in your tenant.

 ```javascript
 /*